CharlesGodwin/pymagnum/README.md

 **Although this software has been tested, it is new.
 Please report all success and failure to the [author](#feedback).
 Thank you.**

-In order to use this software you need to have a RS485 adaptor connected to a Magnum Energy Network.
+To use this software you need to have a RS485 adaptor connected to a Magnum Energy Network.
 Refer to this document (https://github.com/CharlesGodwin/pymagnum/blob/master/Building_a_Magnum_Energy_Adaptor.pdf) for instructions.
-In order to read this properly we recoomend you download the fie first. github does not render PF files accuratetly.
+We recomend you download the file first to read it corrctly.
+Github does not render PDF files accuratetly.

+This is the preliminary release of this package.
+The software is complete but the documentation is still a work in progress.

+If you want to be notified about new releases, please contact the [author](#feedback).

 ## Installation